-Your lifetime mortgage can move with you, subject to our lending criteria and the details of moving home set out in your Offer of Loan.
+Your lifetime mortgage can move with you, subject to our Terms and Conditions and the details of moving home set out in your Offer of Loan.

 You must discuss moving home with us before committing to a purchase.

 Downsizing Protection